manuelBaGa/personal-projects/README.md

 # personal-projects
-This repository contains all projects that I had develop as personal interest.
+This repository contains all projects that I had developed as personal interest.